1. Home

 Bird droppings and other dirt agents can affect your solar panel's performance, especially if your panels lie truly horizontal on the roof.
 That's where washing the panels becomes important, though it doesn't have to be a thorough or routine cleaning in many cases.

-As we suggested to the customer with the white powder on their panels, cleaning your solar panels is usually a relatively easy task.
+Cleaning your solar panels is usually a relatively easy task.
 All you need to do is to spray the panels with average-pressure water from a well-angled garden hose while standing on the ground.

 If you want extra cleaning power, a long-handled squeegee or soft brush plus a medium-pressure hose nozzle can work wonders.
 With the nozzle, directing the spray will become easier.
 You'll then wipe off the water using the squeegee for maximum electricity production.
 This approach provides even more cleaning power, but it does depend on the angle of your roof, roof height, and panel placement, because not everyone will be able to reach their roof, even with a long handle.